 Human Rights Day

 Human Rights Day is observed by the international community every year on 10 December.
-It commemorates the day in 1948 the United Nations General Assembly adopted the Universal Declaration of Human Rights.
+It commemorates the day in 1948 the United Nations General Assembly adopted the Universal Declaration of Human Rights

 The formal inception of Human Rights Day dates from 1950, after the Assembly passed resolution 423 (V) inviting all States and interested organizations to adopt 10 December of each year as Human Rights Day.

 Although the Declaration is not a binding document, it inspired more than 60 human rights instruments which together constitute an international standard of human rights.
 Today the general consent of all United Nations Member States on the basic Human Rights laid down in the Declaration makes it even stronger and emphasizes the relevance of Human Rights in our daily lives.

 The High Commissioner for Human Rights, as the main United Nations rights official, and the Office of the High Commissioner play a major role in coordinating efforts for the yearly observation of Human Rights Day.